SciDataUCM/koe-bot/README.md

 ## Who is Koe

-Koe is SciDataUCM's Telegram bot.
+Koe is SciDataUCM's Telegram bot (and yep... the koala of the picture above is Koe!).

 Koe is always ready to help you out answering your questions related to SciDataUCM.